Pan4ur/Gunsaw-Multiplayer-Mod/README.md

 1. Create and export a level in Gunsaw's level editor or copy it [here](https://gunsaw-level-codes.jimmyking.dev/)
 2. Host a multiplayer lobby
-3. In the multiplayer window, choose **Paste custom level**.
+3. In the multiplayer window, choose **Paste**.
 The exported level code must be in the clipboard
-4. Confirm that the status says the level is loaded, then choose **Start custom level**
+4. Confirm that the status says the level is loaded, then choose **Start**

 ## Default binds